-- Participants unable to complete the 4-meter walk without a walking aid - Resting heart rate < 40 or >110 beats per minute (bpm) - Systolic blood pressure >180 mmHg or diastolic blood pressure >120 mmHg - Cast or other immobilizing device on leg - Self-reported angina (chest pain due to heart disease), heart attack, angioplasty, or heart surgery in the previous 3 months

-- Seen or thought about seeing a health profession for new or worsening symptoms of chest pain or pressure, shortness of breath, or fainting in the previous 3 months - Ziopatch alerts (1a, 1g) previously recorded for wide complex tachycardia >120 bpm sustained for more than 30 seconds or narrow complex tachycardia >180 bpm sustained for 60 seconds or more - If any Ziopatch alert (1b-1e) was previously recorded for: 3rd degree (complete) heart block, Mobitz II 2nd degree AV block, pause > 6 seconds, or bradycardia < 40 bpm and sustained for > 30 seconds, then the participant must be asked if they have a pacemaker. - If participant response is "No" or "Uncertain", then exclude. - Atrial Fibrillation documented from a variety of sources\ and displayed in the CDART Participant Snapshot Report requires a manual heart rate check. - If the manual heart rate is < 40 or > 110 bpm, this supersedes the Omron vitals and the participant is excluded.
-The next paragraph describes how to take a manual heart rate. - \ Sources include the following. - Self-reported treatment of atrial fibrillation in the past three months - Ziopatch abnormality of atrial fibrillation or atrial flutter - Ziopatch alert for atrial fibrillation - Atrial fibrillation documented in ARIC by ECG or hospitalization codes
+- Use the results of the 4-meter walk trials from the PFX form.
+See section 5.2.a, 'Requires walking aid,' for using the information from the PFX and the rules for completing the partial PFX for ACHIEVE-enrolled participants. - Resting heart rate < 40 or >110 beats per minute (bpm) - Use the results from the SBP form.
+See section 5.2.b, 'Heart rate and blood pressure,' for using results. - Systolic blood pressure >180 or diastolic >120 - Use the results from the SBP form.
+See section 5.2.b, 'Heart rate and blood pressure,' for using results. - Cast or other immobilizing device on leg - Self-reported angina (chest pain due to heart disease), heart attack, angioplasty, or heart surgery in the previous 3 months - Seen or thought about seeing a health profession for new or worsening symptoms of chest pain or pressure, shortness of breath, or fainting in the previous 3 months - Ziopatch alerts (1a, 1g) previously recorded for wide complex tachycardia >120 bpm sustained for more than 30 seconds or narrow complex tachycardia >180 bpm sustained for 60 seconds or more - If any Ziopatch alert (1b-1e) was previously recorded for: 3rd degree heart block, Mobitz II 2nd degree AV block, pause > 6 seconds, or bradycardia < 40 bpm and sustained for > 30 seconds, then the participant must be asked if they have a pacemaker. - If response is "No" or "Uncertain", then exclude. - Atrial Fibrillation documented from a variety of sources\ and displayed in the CDART Participant Snapshot Report requires a manual heart rate check. - If the manual heart rate is < 40 or > 110 bpm, this supersedes the Omron vitals and the participant is excluded.
+Section 5.2.c, 'Measuring heart rate' describes how to take a manual heart rate. - \ Sources include the following. - Self-reported treatment of atrial fibrillation in the past three months - Ziopatch abnormality of atrial fibrillation or atrial flutter - Ziopatch alert for atrial fibrillation - Atrial fibrillation documented in ARIC by ECG or hospitalization codes a.
+Requires walking aid